How to Get Unstuck

 About the Author

-Matt Perman is the co-founder of What’s Best Next, an organization that helps empower Christians to be more productive in all areas of life, and to do so in a way that is God-centered and gospel-driven.
-Previously, he served as director of Marketing at Made to Flourish and was director of strategy at Desiring God for thirteen years.
+Matt Perman is the director of career development at The King’s College NYC and cofounder of What’s Best Next, an organization that helps empower Christians to be more productive in all areas of life, and to do so in a way that is God-centered and gospel-driven.
+Previously, he served as director of marketing at Made to Flourish and was director of strategy at Desiring God for thirteen years.
 He is the author of What's Best Next: How the Gospel Transforms the Way You Get Things Done (Zondervan, 2014).
 Matt has an MDiv in biblical and theological studies from Southern Seminary and a Project Management Professional certification from the Project Management Institute.
-Matt is a frequent speaker on the topics of leadership and productivity from a God-centered perspective and also consults with businesses and non-profits, focusing on startups devoted to solving large global problems.
+Matt is a frequent speaker on the topics of leadership and productivity from a God-centered perspective and also consults with businesses and nonprofits, focusing on startups devoted to solving large global problems.
 He blogs at www.whatsbestnext.com.